“She’s Just Shy…” It’s an Easy Label to Give Her

 TIP: Don’t call her “shy.”
 Shyness is not a label a girl aspires to, and so the word is wounding.
 By calling her shy, you say that her quieter way is something to fix or change.
 She needs to know her sensitive nature is a strength.
 Give her more accurate words that help her be gentle to herself: mindful, thoughtful, detailed.

-What you say to your daughter and about your daughter will influence how she sees herself for years to come.
-Pay attention to the labels you give her, even unintentionally.
+What you say to your daughter—and about her—will shape her self-image for years to come.
+Be mindful of the labels you use, even unintentionally.